Prince Konstantin of Hohenlohe-Waldenburg-Schillingsfürst

-Konstantin Viktor Ernst Emil Karl Alexander Friedrich Prinz zu Hohenlohe-Schillingsfürst (8 September 1828 – 14 February 1896) was a k.u.k.
+Prince Konstantin Viktor Ernst Emil Karl Alexander Friedrich zu Hohenlohe-Schillingsfürst (8 September 1828 – 14 February 1896) was a k.u.k.
 First Obersthofmeister (Lord High Steward or the chief of staff of the imperial and royal court) and General of the Cavalry of Austria-Hungary.

 Early life

 Prince Konstantin of Hohenlohe-Schillingsfürst was the youngest son of Fürst Franz Joseph, 1st Prince of Hohenlohe-Schillingsfürst and his wife, Caroline Friederike Constanze of Hohenlohe-Langenburg (1792–1847).
 He had three older brothers who achieved high positions: Victor Herzog von Ratibor, President of the Prussian House of Lords, Chlodwig zu Hohenlohe-Schillingsfürst, Chancellor of Germany, and Gustav Adolf, Cardinal Prince of Hohenlohe-Schillingsfürst.
 In addition, he had three sisters and two other brothers died at a young age.

 His paternal grandparents were Karl Albrecht II, 3rd Prince of Hohenlohe-Waldenburg-Schillingsfürst and Baroness Judith Reviczky de Revisnye (a daughter of Baron Johann Kazimir Reviczky de Revisnye).
 His maternal grandparents were Karl Ludwig, 3rd Prince of Hohenlohe-Langenburg and Countess Amalie Henriette of Solms-Baruth (the only child of Count Johann Christian II, Count of Solms-Baruth).

 Hohenlohe went to school at the Maria-Magdalenen-Gymnasium, Breslau graduating with the Abitur in 1848.